neondatabase/website/content/docs/ai/ai-concepts.md

 1. Generate embeddings for each sentence.
 For illustrative purposes, assume these values represent actual embeddings:

     - Embedding for sentence 1 → [0.5, 0.3, 0.1]
     - Embedding for sentence 2 → [0.6, 0.29, 0.12]
     - Embedding for sentence 3 → [0.1, -0.2, 0.4]

 2. Compute the distance between all pairs of embeddings (1 & 2, 2 & 3, and 1 & 3).

 3. Identifying the pair of embeddings with the shortest distance between them.

-When we apply this process to our sentences, it is likely that sentences 1 and 2, both of which involve bounding cattle, would emerge as the most related according to our calculations.
+When we apply this process to our sentences, it is likely that sentences 1 and 2, both of which involve bounding cattle, would emerge as the most related according to a distance calculation.

 ## Vector similarity search

 The method of transforming data into embeddings and computing similarities between one or more items is referred to as vector search or similarity search.
 This process has a wide range of applications, including but not limited to:

-- **Information Retrieval:** By representing user queries as vectors, we can perform more accurate searches based on the meaning behind the queries, allowing us to retrieve more relevant information.
+- **Information retrieval:** By representing user queries as vectors, we can perform more accurate searches based on the meaning behind the queries, allowing us to retrieve more relevant information.
-- **Natural Language Processing:** Embeddings capture the essence of the text, making them excellent tools for tasks such as text classification and sentiment analysis.
+- **Natural language processing:** Embeddings capture the essence of the text, making them excellent tools for tasks such as text classification and sentiment analysis.
-- **Recommendation Systems:** Using vector similarity, we can recommend items that are similar to a given item, whether they be movies, products, books, or otherwise.
+- **Recommendation systems:** Using vector similarity, we can recommend items that are similar to a given item, whether they be movies, products, books, or otherwise.
 This technique allows us to create more personalized and relevant recommendations.
-- **Anomaly Detection:** By determining the similarity between items within a dataset, we can identify outliers or anomalies—items that don't quite fit the pattern.
+- **Anomaly detection:** By determining the similarity between items within a dataset, we can identify outliers or anomalies—items that don't quite fit the pattern.
 This can be crucial in many fields, from cybersecurity to quality control.

+### Distance metrics

+As described above, vector similarity search computes similarities (the distance) between data points.
+Calculating how 'far apart' data points are helps us understand the relationship between them.
+Distance can be computed in different ways using different metrics.
+Some popular distance metrics include:

+- Euclidean (L2): Often referred to as the "ordinary" distance you'd measure with a ruler, this is calculated as the square root of the sum of the squared differences between corresponding elements of the two vectors.
+- Manhattan (L1): Also known as "taxicab" or "city block" distance, this measures the sum of absolute differences between corresponding elements of the vectors.
+- Cosine: This calculates the cosine of the angle between two vectors, effectively measuring the orientation rather than the magnitude.

+Different distance metrics can be more appropriate for different tasks, depending on the nature of the data and the specific relationships you're interested in.
+For instance, cosine similarity is often used in text analysis.

+The [pg_embedding](/docs/extensions/pg_embedding) and [pgvector](/docs/extensions/pgvector) extension, which enable PostgreSQL as a vector database, support different distance metrics including those described above.

 ## Generating embeddings